-Information on likely developments in the operations of the Group and the expected results of operations have not been included in this report because the directors believe it would be likely to result in unreasonable prejudice to the Group.
+Other than the matters discussed above, in the Chairman's Letter and Review of Operations, Mineral Resources and Future Developments, no other information on likely developments in operations of the Group and the expected results of operations have been included in this report because the directors believe it would be likely to result in the unreasonable prejudice to the Group.

-Environmental regulation
+Environmental Regulation

 The Group is subject to environmental regulation in relation to its exploration activities and its Mining Leases.
-The Group has conducted an extensive review of the environmental status of the Mining Leases and has estimated the potential costs for future rehabilitation and restoration to be \$1,436,415.
+The Group has conducted an extensive review of the environmental status of the Mining Leases and has estimated the potential costs for future rehabilitation and restoration to be \$1,476,516.
 There are no matters that have arisen in relation to environmental issues up to the date of this report.

-Environmental management
+Environmental Management